Federal Reserve raises its key rate for 11th time by a quarter-point in its drive to slow inflation

 The move lifted the Fed’s benchmark short-term rate from roughly 5.1% to 5.3% — its highest level since 2001.
 Coming on top of its previous rate hikes, the Fed’s latest move could lead to further increases in the costs of mortgages,auto loans, credit cards and business borrowing.

 Though inflation has eased to its slowest pace in two years, Wednesday’s hike reflects the concern of Fed officials that the economy is still growing too fast for inflation to fall back to their 2% target.
 With consumer confidence reaching its highest level in two years, Americans keep spending — crowding airplanes, traveling overseas and flocking to concerts and movie theaters.
-Most crucially, businesses keep hiring, with the unemployment rate still near half-century lows.
+Most crucially, businesses keep hiring.

-In a statement, the Fed said the economy “has been expanding at a moderate pace,” a slight upgrade from its assessment in June.
-It’s a sign that it sees the economy as slightly healthier than it did just last month.
+In a statement it issued, the Fed said the economy “has been expanding at a moderate pace,” a slight upgrade from its assessment in June.

+Speaking at a news conference, Chair Jerome Powell revealed that the Fed’s staff economists no longer foresee a recession.
+In April, the minutes of the central bank’s March meeting had revealed that the staff economists envisioned a “mild” recession later this year.

+“Given the resilience of the economy recently,” he said, “they are no longer forecasting a recession.”

 A key question swirling around the Fed is whether Wednesday’s increase will be its last or whether it will hike again later this year.
-Speaking at a news conference after the Fed announced its latest hike, Chair Jerome Powell said the central bank has made no decisions about any future rate increases.
+At his news conference, Powell said the central bank has made no decisions about any future rate increases.
 But he made clear that the fight against inflation isn’t over.

 “The process of getting inflation down to 2% has a long way to go,” Powell said.